SimenB/stylint/README.md

 ### maxWarnings (default: 10, number)
 Set 'max' number of warnings.
 Currently this just displays a slightly sterner message.
 Womp womp.

+### maxWarningsKill (default: false, boolean)
+If set to true, then Stylint will throw an error if total # of warnings goes over the limit set in maxWarnings.

 ### mixed (default: false, boolean, relies on indentPref)